kluchey/OMG/pages/Study Guide.md

 			- A sleep of at least 6-8 hours every night is required by teenagers to get enough REM sleep where your brain stores its most important information for long-term and trashes the unnecessary information.
 		- Memory Palace Technique
 			- Humans evolved to remember locations to hunt, gather, and seek safety; text and algebra are not immediately connected to locations but these connections can be made!
 				- Algebra is related to graphing & geometry.
-Graphing and geometry both describe physical movements or measurements which can be repeated
+Graphing and geometry both describe physical movements or measurements which can be repeated with your hands, feet, or with objects in space.
+You can do better at remembering and understanding algebra by using ==spacial reasoning==.
 	- ## Examples
 		- After school routine:
 			- At a